DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a teaching bursary or scholarship.

-You can apply for student funding online and you do not need to wait until you have a confirmed offer to apply for student funding.
+You do not need to wait until you have a confirmed offer to apply for student funding.

 ## Tuition fee loans
 You can apply for a tuition fee loan to cover the cost of your postgraduate teacher training course so you do not have to pay your course fees upfront.
 If you’re eligible for a tuition fee loan the amount you borrow is paid directly to your course provider.